Wertolebus/sb/README.md

 func `CMDRun()` - run tasks synchronously.
 This is a fluent method that returns the instance itself for chaining.

 # TODO:
-- [ ] Make pathlib work with sbuilder
+- [ ] Make pathlib.Path work with sbuilder
 - [ ] Make function which return output from task
 - [ ] Fix time